 - Select Admin from the User Type drop down list.

 If you want to assign administrator rights to an already created local user account, then you can do this by selecting the local account under Accounts window, choose Change account type, select Administrator for this account, and hit OK.

-You can also follow this method to troubleshoot common QuickBooks errors like issues while opening company file, importing data into QuickBooks and installing additional QuickBooks components like File Doctor or clean install tool.
-In case if you are facing issues following the method mentioned above of changing and creating an admin account, then you can reach us at our QuickBooks Desktop Helpline Number (844)-888-4666 for help and support.
+You can also follow this method to troubleshoot common QuickBooks errors like issues while opening company file, importing data into QuickBooks and installing additional QuickBooks components like QuickBooks File Doctor or QuickBooks Clean Install Tool.
+In case if you are facing issues following the method mentioned above of changing and creating an admin account to provide Administrator Rights on Windows, then you can reach us at our Helpline Number 1.855.738.2784 for help and support.